The White Patriotic Jumper is a sample treatment,

 the yellowed lighting creates an odd discoloration.

-Note that a lot of explanations are under the images themselves!
+Note that many explanations are under the images themselves!

 The tail had three distinct repairs to be made before it could be reassembled:

 tail to rump, a tail break midway in the tail,